Skip to main content

 Haag Engineering research establishes the minimum hail sizes needed to damage common roofing materials — the same thresholds insurers use internally.

-How Long Does a Homeowner Insurance Claim Take?
-Realistic Timelines by Claim Type
+How Long Does a Home Insurance Claim Take?

-Insurance Deductibles: Types, Calculations, and When They're Misapplied
+Insurance Deductibles: Types, Math, and Misapplication

 Insurer Fraud vs. Bad Faith: Where Is the Line?